Multiple crossover in the decay of metastable volume fraction of a Blume-Capel ferromagnetic needle: Concluding remarks:

 In this context, the magnetisation reversal time has been studied as a function of the strength of single-site anisotropy.
 The mean reversal time is found to be almost independent of the anisotropy for its negative values.
 However, for positive values of the anisotropy, the mean reversal time has been found to decrease exponentially.
 The distribution of reversal times exhibits a broader dispersion under negative anisotropy compared to the narrow distributions observed for moderate and strong positive anisotropy.

 The magnetic relaxation behaviour (in the paramagnetic phase) has been found to be exponential, as generally shown by the bulk sample.
-The relaxation time exhibits an ambiguous dependence on anisotropy.
-The fluctuations of the relaxation time is observed to decrease with increasing temperature.
+However, our results are inconclusive to determine any functional dependence of the relaxation time on the strength of the anisotropy.

 1cm {\bf Acknowledgements:} IT acknowledges UGC JRF, Govt. of India, for financial support.
 We are thankful to the computational facilities provided by Presidency University, Kolkata.
-0.2cm {\bf Data availability statement:} Data will be available on reasonable request to Ishita Tikader.
+0.2cm {\bf Data availability statement:} Data may be available on reasonable request to Ishita Tikader.